briankoser/sfc-listeners-guide/episodes/0124-the-lost-world-of-genesis.md

 Matt used the following books for his paper:

-- {% workTitle "The Lost World of Genesis One" %} / John Walton
+- {% work "The Lost World of Genesis One" %} / John Walton
-- {% workTitle "Inspiration and Incarnation" %} / Peter Enns (he was fired because it was so controversial)
+- {% work "Inspiration and Incarnation" %} / Peter Enns (he was fired because it was so controversial)
-- {% workTitle "The Genesis Debate" %} / Ronald Youngblood
+- {% work "The Genesis Debate" %} / Ronald Youngblood
-- {% workTitle "Three Views on Creation and Evolution" %} / Zondervan
+- {% work "Three Views on Creation and Evolution" %} / Zondervan